 AAA Editor Notes

-The habitats of North America are explored, beginning with Walk in the Woods, where visitors progress through an Ozark woods along a suspended walkway while being serenaded by geese, doves and quails.
-Galleries on the lower level feature a viewing window providing underwater perspectives of freshwater pond inhabitants.

-Installed binoculars positioned along the way provide glimpses of waterfowl and game birds.
+At Walk in the Woods, visitors progress through a re-creation of an Ozark wooded setting along a suspended walkway complete with the sounds of geese, doves and quails.
+Galleries on the lower level feature a viewing window providing an underwater perspective of freshwater pond inhabitants.
+Take advantage of binoculars installed along the way for glimpses of waterfowl and game birds.

-In the Ozark Hills habitat a waterfall cascades over a ledge amid limestone bluffs and caves that surround a pond inhabited by beavers and freshwater fish, while otters can be seen frolicking in their own pool.
+In the Ozark Hills habitat a waterfall cascades over a ledge amid limestone bluffs and caves surrounding a pond inhabited by beavers and freshwater fish, while otters frolic in their own pool.

 Picnicking is permitted.
 Food is available.
-Time: Allow 1 hour minimum.